apache/camel/examples/camel-example-loadbalancing-mina/README.txt

 2. Test the example
 ===================

-First compile the loadbalancing example and add it in your maven repo. remark : Classes compiled in this project are used by mina1 and mina2

->loadbalancing
+To compile and install the project in your maven repo, execute the following command on the root of the project

 mvn clean install

-To run the example, execute now the following command :
+To run the example, execute now the following command in the respective folder:

 >mina1
-mvn clean install camel:run
+mvn camel:run

 >mina2
-mvn clean install camel:run
+mvn camel:run

 >loadbalancing
 mvn camel:run